Ma-Zijing/Ma-Zijing.github.io/_pages/about.md

 My name is Zijing Ma (马子靖).
 I am currently a first-year Ph.D. student at The Hong Kong Polytechinic University (PolyU), under the supervision of Professor [Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
-I received my Master's degree from the School of Computer Science and Engineering at Central South University (CSU), under the guidance of Professor [Shigeng Zhang](https://faculty.csu.edu.cn/zhangshigeng/en/index.htm).
+I received my Master's degree from the School of Computer Science and Engineering at Central South University (CSU), under the supervision of Professor [Shigeng Zhang](https://faculty.csu.edu.cn/zhangshigeng/en/index.htm).
-Prior to that, I completed my Bachelor's degree in 2020 at South China Agricultural University (SCAU), where I was mentored by Associate Professor Shuangjuan Li.
+Prior to that, I received my Bachelor's degree in 2020 at South China Agricultural University (SCAU), where I was advised by Associate Professor Shuangjuan Li.

 ### email
 - zijing.ma@connect.polyu.hk (**active**)